zilliztech/zdoc/docs/tutorials/faqs/faq-cluster.md

 - If you are using a dedicated cluster, please [scale up your cluster](./manage-cluster#manage-and-configure-clusters) by increasing the CU size.

-__Can I change the CU type after my dedicated cluster is created?__
+### Can I change the CU type after my dedicated cluster is created?{#can-i-change-the-cu-type-after-my-dedicated-cluster-is-created}

 Yes.
 To change the CU type, you need to follow the steps below.